MANAGE MY Events

 The AI Revolution: Decisions That Shape Our World

 In this thought-provoking 45-minute keynote, we'll explore the impact algorithms have on our daily lives, tracing their evolution from early computer vision to advanced generative AI.
+We'll review the key innovations that made this possible and some of the limitations and ethical considerations associated with generative and predictive AI.

 We'll discuss DeepSeek's disruption of the AI industry, evaluate whether current AI reflects true advancement or another cycle of inflated expectations.
+In our final segment we’ll address the fascinating question of machine consciousness and its potential impact on the future of work.

 TechNExt25 Main Stage